lhope/cl-czmq/README.md

 - CZMQ contains cool constructs such as zbeacon, zloop, zmsg, etc.
 - CZMQ is in C not C++ :-)

+## Installation ##

+Build zmq and czmq in your platform specific way.

+We suggest using [quicklisp](http://www.quicklisp.org).
+Install that, and then grab the cl-czmq source (via tarball or git) and put it in `~/quicklisp/local-projects/`.
+Symlinks work okay too.

+## Documentation and Examples ##

+See the czmq(7) manpage.
+Also see czmq.zeromq.com.

+A work-in-process port of the examples in the [ZMQ guide](http://zguide.zeromq.org/page:all) is at https://github.com/lhope/zguide/tree/master/examples/cl-czmq .
+Currently all examples through Chapter 2 are done.

 ## Scope and Goals ##

 The scope of cl-czmq is to provide CZMQ's functionality to Lisp.
 CZMQ